 1980’s – Infomercials and Personal Development

 Pioneered the development of the ½ hour-long television program commercial known as an “infomercial” producing the most successful TV infomercials ever to attract people to educational events.
-“Getting Rich Your Way” played almost unchanged from 1983 to 1990 resulting in more than 350,000 student in the US and Canada for Gordon’s Business Finance Course – Bizar Financing.
+“Getting Rich Your Way” played almost unchanged from 1983 to 1990 resulting in more than 350,000 students in the US and Canada for Gordon’s Business Finance Course – Bizar Financing.
 Getting Rich Your Way was one of the first infomercials to be accepted by major city independent TV stations and was the first to be accepted on ABC, NBC and CBS owned and operated stations.
 Segments of the original infomercial are still seen online today and continue to attract entrepreneurs to enroll in Bizar Financing Essentials and Bizar Financing Pro.